-• Fire Protection Costs - Costs directly related to public fire hydrants and associated branch pipelines and valves.
+Fire Protection Costs - Costs directly related to public fire hydrants and associated branch pipelines and valves.

 The water fund's budget was analyzed line-by-line and expenditures were distributed to functional cost categories and then allocated to each capacity component.
 Table 4-3 provides the resulting breakdown of this process.
 As seen in Table 4-3, functional cost categories were allocated to capacity components differently based on function.
 For example, 100% of Customer Account category costs were allocated to the Customer Cost component because they are not dependent upon the volume of water used or the number of connections in a system.
 These costs would be the same if the entire District used five gallons or one million gallons of water.
 Also, Transmission and Distribution category costs are allocated to Base, and Extra Capacity (both Max Day and Peak Hour) capacity components because the different parts of the transmission and distribution system are used to meet various types of water use demands.
-For example, distribution pipelines are mainly used to meet average water flows but they are sized larger than is needed for average flows so that they are capable of meeting much greater flows such as maximum day flows (normally experienced on hot August days) and maximum hour flows (normally experienced in the morning when most take their daily showers).
+For example, distribution pipelines are primarily used to meet average water flows, but they are sized larger than needed for average water flows, so they can also handle much larger water flows, such as: maximum day flows (normally experienced on hot August days) and maximum hour flows (typically experienced in the morning when most people shower).